'One stop shop' for environmental approvals

 - accords with the objects of the EPBC Act; and

-- meets the requirements of the EPBC Act; and
+- meets specific requirements of the EPBC Act for bilateral agreements to be made; and

-- meets any requirements prescribed by the Regulations.
+- meets any other requirements prescribed by the Regulations.

 If a proposed action is covered by an assessment bilateral agreement, then that action is assessed under the accredited state/territory process.
 After assessment, the proposed action still requires approval from the Commonwealth Environment Minister under the EPBC Act.